Git Methodology

 - Clear handover when deploying

-We plan to use Semantic Versioning in the future:
+We use Semantic Versioning :

 References & Resources